karalics/django-forms-builder/README.rst

 The project includes an example.
 However, it is located outside the module and is not part of the installation package.
 Download the example from the repository.
 You can run it with the ``make`` command.

+Rn example in virtual env.
+If you don't have python3 by default, define it in `--python` parameter:
+``virtualenv --python=/usr/bin/python3 env``.

 .. code-block:: bash